kapseliboi/hybrixd/README.md

 ### installing hybridd

 To get started with hybridd, perform the following steps on a GNU/Linux system (at the moment Debian 8 'jessie' is our reference system, but Debian 9 'stretch' should work also).
 To maintain security, we recommend to install the 'unattended-upgrades' package for automatic security updates.
-We are sorry that we cannot provide support for running on proprietary systems, but our build is compatible with the Darwin operating system (pilfered from FreeBSD) underneath Big Mac OS X.
+We are sorry that we cannot provide support for running on proprietary systems, but our build is compatible with the Darwin operating system (pilfered from FreeBSD) underneath Mac OS X.

 ```
 git clone https://github.com/internetofcoins/hybridd
 ```

-Note: if you are a core developer, replace 'internetofcoins' with 'holosphere' to clone our private development repository.

 ### dependencies